REGISTER HERE TO APPLY FOR QALAMBAAZ 2022

 The focus of Qalambaaz is to spread awareness of the structure of cinematic storytelling starting from script and our goal is to infuse enough screenwriters in the local film industries of South Asia to sustain and implement rigour in the craft of screenwriting before a single frame is shot.
 We believe this is one of the most urgent and initial steps in building a sustained cinematic industry in the region.

 NOTE: This program is not intended for students but for early or mid-career professionals with beginner to moderate understanding of screenwriting.

-Applications and announcements for year seven will be on our Facebook page on September 30, 2020.
+Applications and announcements for year eight will be on our Facebook page.